 People use products, not wireframes.
 When someone looks at a low-fidelity wireframe, they have to imagine what the product will look like when it’s done.
 This active imagination may end up taking part of their attention away from the task they’re trying to do.

 With high-fidelity wireframes, clients can better see how their layout, navigation, buttons and form elements are coming together because they’re not primitive elements.
 High-fidelity wireframes also make clients feel like you’ve done more work on the project.

-3. High-Fidelity Wireframes Communicate Both Form and Function Better
+3. High-Fidelity Wireframes Communicate Form & Function Better

 Most low-fidelity wireframes communicate function well, but communicate form poorly.
 This is especially the case for mobile applications that have standard interface components with a consistent look and feel.
 A high-fidelity wireframe of a mobile application will communicate the user interface form and function better because the wireframe better resembles the standard interface components that users are familiar with.

 On a high-fidelity wireframe, there’s also no question to clients about what’s a button or text field because the gradient detail on the elements tell them that.
 Low-fidelity wireframes don’t give the gradient detail that clients need to tell what each interface element is and how they function.
 Both form and function are key to the user experience.
 Reducing the form of your user interface too much could impact how clients view your wireframes.

 Imagine you’re about to pitch a new client on your service, or an investor on your new product .
 Would you show them a high-fidelity or low-fidelity wireframe of the application?
 Whichever fidelity you choose could make or break your pitch.

 High-fidelity wireframes are more impressive to clients because they can better see what the final product will feel like, and get a feel for the quality of your work.
 This gives them the impression that you put a lot of care and effort into your work.
 A low-fidelity wireframe doesn’t do the same.